 - $100 cash (just making sure you are paying attention)

 As I mentioned earlier the Akaso line of cameras is on its way to becoming a serious competitor of GoPro from a performance perspective.
-But as of now it is clear to me that the GoPro Hero9 Black is the superior product.
+But as of now, it is clear to me that the GoPro Hero9 Black is the superior product.
+But that doesn’t mean there isn’t a place for the AKASO Brave 8.

 The quality of the image stabilization found on GoPro cameras is part of the reason GoPro leads the industry: it is unmatched.

 So why choose the Akaso over a GoPro?
 The main reason is the money.
-The Hero9 Black costs more than $200 more than the Akaso Brave 7 LE – which is significant.
-If you priority is saving money the clear winner is the Brave 7 LE.
+The Hero9 Black costs more than $200 more than the Akaso Brave 8 – which is significant.
+If your priority is saving money the clear winner is the Brave 8.

 If you want the best of the best from an image quality and image stabilization perspective, well, that choice is easy: go with GoPro Hero9 Black.

-Here is a breakdown of the specs of these two cameras side-by-side.
+Here is a breakdown of the specs of these two cameras side-by-side: AKASO Brave 8 vs GoPro

 Max bit rate: 60 mbps (1080p)